What’s the lowdown?

 It can reduce the side effects of the pill

-The side effects of taking your pill continuously shouldn’t be any different from those of taking the pill in general, but this type of ‘tailored’ contraception administration might alleviate some of the less desirable symptoms of your withdrawal week.
+The side effects of taking your pill continuously shouldn’t be any different from those of taking the pill in general, but this type of ‘tailored’ contraception taking might alleviate some of the less desirable symptoms of your withdrawal week.

 Like we said earlier, the bleed you experience during the break in your pill doesn’t actually need to happen; it provides no benefits to your health or the effectiveness of your contraception.
 While this bleed isn’t a period, it may come with some similar symptoms (pain, PMS, headaches) which are lessened or eliminated when you don’t have a break.
-You might still experience some bleeding or spotting with continuous pill taking, but this should lessen over time.
+You might still experience some bleeding or spotting with continuous pill taking, but this should lessen over time¹.

 It’s easier to remember

-It’s also easier to remember to take a pill every day (no more snoozing those phone alarms for a week every month), meaning there’s less risk of you forgetting a day and reducing its effectiveness against pregnancy.
+It’s also easier to remember to take a pill every day (no more snoozing those phone alarms for a week every month), meaning there’s less risk of you forgetting and reducing its effectiveness against pregnancy.

 This kind of pill-taking, where the pill is administered differently to the advice on the box, is called ‘tailored combined hormonal contraception’.
 It’s outside the manufacturer’s license, meaning they can’t direct you to take it in this way, but it is supported by the Faculty of Sexual and Reproductive Healthcare, who write the rules about how contraception is used in the UK.
+Continuous combined birth control pills were also approved by the FDA in the US in 2007.

 You can skip a period (and say goodbye to bleeds)